Lufia5scripts/Portfolio/project-1/README.md

 &nbsp;
 &nbsp;
 ![SLB Standard Adult](visuals/slbstandardconcession.png)
-- The dataset contains 13 concession standard ticket prices across the British Basketball League.
+- The dataset contains 13 concession standard ticket prices across the Super League Basketball.
 Sheffield Sharks sit at £16, which places them below both the median and the mean, making them one of the better value options in the league for concession fans.
 They also share the mode, as £16 is the most frequently occurring concession price, matched by Leicester Riders.

 - The mean (average) concession ticket price across all clubs is approximately £17.42, placing Sheffield Sharks around £1.42 below the league average.
 From a value for money standpoint, this positions the Sharks as a competitively priced club offering a cheaper than average entry point for younger fans, students, and other concession groups.